RyanJarv/ryanjarv.github.io/_posts/2020-10-19-imds-persistence.md

 Additionally the magical IP of 169.254.169.254 has some interesting properties:

+NOTES: In addition to the documentation linked I'm fairly convinced I tested these.
+However this was six months ago and it's possible I was mistaken and the documentation link is referring to normal uses of IMDS traffic.

+More importantly though from what I've heard these are at least resolved now, I haven't had time to test this though.

 * Security group rules are ignored for 169.254.169.254
   * https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Security.html (search: `don't filter traffic`)
 * Traffic mirroring does not capture traffic for 169.254.169.254